wrex/ganbarometer-svelte/README.md

 ## TODO

-- Create new markup for ganbarometer (spinner, review-days input, nav, ...)
+- Create components for difficulty/workload/speed that display Graphs OR data

 - Wire everything up to fetch without caching (add caching later)

 - Modify settings to use vest instead of yup, and eliminate forms library.

-- Change reviews/day to a bar graph

-- Change speed to a dial gauge

 - get reviews at app startup and async re-render when new data returned.

-- Create components for difficulty/workload/speed that display Graphs OR data